Kagebounshin/skateshop/README.md

 ### Schema
 ---
 A relational database was used to structure this project.
 A relational database is a collection of data items with pre-defined relationships between them.

+#### Account
+The allauth Django Account app includes a number of models.
+I didn't create this models becouse they come with the use of django.
+Their purpose is to act as the basis for user authentication.

+#### Category

 ## Features